 Our land records are fabricated by the revenue officers for providing illegal relief to some persons who have more than 18 acres of lands.
 When I examined my revenue record on taluka by giving application for duplicate record of my lands, that officer was trying to delay my application.

-He said that there is no such records but after pursuation of this matter he shown my revenue records.
+He said that there are no such records but after persuasion of this matter he showed my revenue records.
 My all the records are now replaced by some other persons.
-Records show that I have grant sub lease to them for uncertain period of time.
+Records show that I have grant sublease to them for an uncertain period.

-If revenue records show that land is on sublet to those persons then you should take duplicate copies of Land account from the lekhpal.
-Because lekhpal is bound to present local survey of the land and without his survey no alteration can be possible in land revenue records.
+If revenue records show that land is on sublet to those persons then you should take duplicate copies of Land account from the lethal.
+Because lethal is bound to present a local survey of the land and without his survey, no alteration can be possible inland revenue records.

 Fabrication cannot be taken place without collusion with revenue officers.
-You should file FIR under section 466/468/471/477- A/120-B/109 IPC and also present an application before anti corruption bureau.
+You should file FIR under section 466/468/471/477- A/120-B/109 IPC and also present an application before the anti-corruption bureau.

 Fabrication of public document is an offence punishable under section 466/468/471/477-A IPC and there is a conspiracy with revenue officers so it is punishable under section 120-B. Officers committed abatement of offence which is punishable under section 109 IPC.
 If the police officer refuses to write FIR you should approach to the court under section 156(3) crpc.